tifasoftware/hyperland-de/readme.md

 ## Credits

-By no means am I claiming I created all of this myself - I've taken the whole theming system & a lot of scripts from [Omarchy](https://omarchy.org) - of course a lot are my own or heavily changed.
+By no means am I claiming I created all of this myself - I've taken the whole static theming system & some scripts from [Omarchy](https://omarchy.org) - of course a lot are my own or heavily changed.
 I wanted something more of my own, that I can customize more easily without installing a full distro.
 Omarchy is an awesome project, and if you haven't heard of it, you should definitely check it out!

 Other projects that I really like:
 - https://github.com/mylinuxforwork